spacetelescope/jwst_mast_query/README.md

 ## Inputs

-Inputs to the command line call of *jwst_download.py* are optional.
+Inputs to the command line call of **jwst_download.py** are optional.
 Below we show an example of a typical call, with a few options specified.
 In this case, we specify verbose mode (`-v`) in order to get more details printed to the screen as the command runs.
 In addition, we want to locate data from JWST proposal 1410 (`--propID`).
 We specify the name of the config file using `--config`.
 Since there is no path given, it is assumed that the config file is in the current working directory.
 We set the `--lookbacktime` to 3 days.
-This means that *jwst_download.py* will only search for observations taken within the last 3 days.
-Finally, we request data only from NIRCam's NRCA1 and NRCA2 detectors using the `--sca-` option.
+This means that **jwst_download.py** will only search for observations taken within the last 3 days.
+Finally, we request data only from NIRCam's NRCA1 and NRCA2 detectors using the `--sca` option.

 `jwst_download.py -v --propID 1410 --config jwst_query.cfg --lookbacktime 3 --sca a1 a2`